 The total cost of a surrogacy arrangement includes numbers of factors such as agency fees, Surrogate compensation, medical expenses, fertility clinic fees and legal fees.
 However, there are more parameters that also affect the surrogacy costs like country, state, special medical condition etc. Hence, depending on these variables, total expenses incurred in surrogacy differs greatly.
 It is always best to consult a surrogacy expert to get a better understanding about different factors that can impact the surrogacy costs.

 Due to the various procedures and steps involved in surrogacy, surrogacy in the US can cost anywhere between $90,000 to $150,000.

 The best way to find a Surrogate Mother is to go through a matching professional or reputed surrogacy agency, such as Physician’s Surrogacy.
 This ensures that the process is carried out by the surrogacy professionals and your journey remains safe and seamless.

-Having a surrogate mother can be viable option in cases such as:
+Having a Surrogate mother can be a viable option in cases such as:

 A Surrogate is a woman who carries and delivers a baby for another individual/couple who is otherwise unable to have a baby or carry a pregnancy.
 In traditional surrogacy, the Surrogate gets artificially inseminated with the father’s sperm/donor sperm.
 A traditional Surrogate is the baby’s biological mother as her eggs were used to create the embryo.
 This practice is antiquated and has been replaced with gestational surrogacy.

 A gestational Surrogate or gestational carrier does not have genetic connections with the baby as intended mother’s eggs/donor eggs are used to create the embryo.
 Physician’s Surrogacy only offers gestational surrogacy.